Asuraaaaa/esx_kfc/README.md

 # esx_kfc
 This is a GTA 5 Fivem Script

-It's a kfc shop that sells food and drinks for RP servers.
+This is a KFC shop that sells food and drinks for RP servers.

 # Script Requirements